 8. How long should the program last?

-Online can be easier and harder than taking a class in person.
+Online classes can be easier and harder than taking a class in person.
 It takes a lot of personal discipline to work from home.
-There are personal distractions, noises and maybe kids; not to mention that there is no classroom to remind you to stay on task.
+There are personal distractions, noises and maybe kids; not to mention that there is no one to remind you to stay on task.
 However, with online class you don’t have to drive, get ready, or work on a given schedule.
 Midnight works for you?
 Fine, go for it!
 The most important thing is for you to know yourself.
 If you think it won’t be best for you to work online, don’t do it.

 10. Is there financial aid for Adult Education students?